awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-cmake.md

 For more information about the CMake build system, see [CMake\.org](https://cmake.org/overview/)\.

-Follow the instructions in [Creating a List File for Your Platform from the CMakeLists\.txt Template](cmake-template.md) to create a CMake list file from the template provided with FreeRTOS\.
+Follow the instructions in [Creating a list file for your platform from the CMakeLists\.txt template](cmake-template.md) to create a CMake list file from the template provided with FreeRTOS\.

 **Important**
 Before you submit your CMake list file, you must verify that you can use the file to build the FreeRTOS test project and the Hello World demo project with CMake\.